Discover Clare's stunning coastline

 The Cliffs of Moher

 Just a 15-minute spin up the road from Lahinch is Ireland’s most visited natural attraction, The Cliffs of Moher.
-The sheer drop of jagged rock into the choppy surf below is almost theatrical, with cries of nesting birds, carried on the wind providing the epic soundtrack.
-Take a buggy-friendly stroll up to O’Brien’s Tower where the views are their most impressive, or marvel at the 214 metres of cliff from the sea on a boat tour.
-Your little Harry Potter fans will be excited to learn that one of the movies was filmed here.
+The sheer drop of jagged rock into the choppy surf below is almost theatrical, with the songs of nesting birds carried on the wind providing the epic soundtrack.
+Take a buggy-friendly stroll up to O’Brien’s Tower where the views are their most impressive, or marvel at the 214 metres of cliff from the sea on a Doolin Ferry tour.
+If your little ones are Harry Potter fans, they'll be even more excited to hear that one of the series' film instalments was shot here.

 Doolin Cave and Farmyard Nature Trail

 Another 15 minutes in the car brings you up to Doolin Cave - home to the Northern Hemisphere’s largest stalactite.
-While you’re there, make sure to walk the Farmland Nature Trail, a 1km leisurely loop that is perfect for little ones.
-Get them to spot the rare breeds of cattle and pygmy goats and explore the enchanted fairy village.
+While you’re there, make sure to walk the Farmland Nature Trail, a 1km leisurely loop that is ideal for little ones and keep an eye out for rare breeds of cattle, pygmy goats as well as the enchanted fairy village.

 Visit famous Lisdoonvarna